kallakata/k8s_cli/README.md

 As of now, it can parse _Pods, Namespaces, Clusters_ (in table output), _Nodepools_ (in default list output), and partially most important _metadata._ Output can be customized, default is a simple listing, otherwise it is in a form of table + prompt.

 Please refer to the official Google docs for more extensive metadata parsing and response properties related to clusters/nodepools.
-Authentication is done locally via _kubeconfig_ and _gcloud_.
+Authentication is handled locally via _kubeconfig_ and _gcloud_.

 **More features TBD.**